jessonfoo/p003/week_8_and_9/1_git_started/readme.md

 ## Learning Competencies
 - Use git commands in the terminal
-- Fetch changes to a fork from the original master repository
+- Fetch changes from a forked repository
 - Push and pull your own changes between your local and remote repositories

 ## Summary: